Sector collapse: Changes to volcanic systems

 Some volcanoes experience no changes in volcanic behavior while others experience altered rates of eruption and magma composition.
 Collapse is typically followed by phreatic eruption due to a reduction in magma chamber pressure after sector collapse.
 Damage caused by collapse can create a new and different volcanic plumbing system, which could impact eruption rates.
 Sector collapse often results in eruption of more mafic magma.
 Large overlying surface mass and the denser nature of mafic magma often prevents its rise.
 Collapse relieves some of the overlying surface mass thus allowing for more mafic magma composition.

 Human impacts

 Sector collapses and landslides caused by them have directly resulted in more than 3,500 fatalities since 1600 and caused extensive property damage.
-A particularly deadly consequence of sector collapse is tsunami.
+A particularly deadly consequence of sector collapse is a tsunami.
 The Oshima-Oshima collapse led to a tsunami that killed 1,500 people.
 Sector collapse events can also displace thousands and cause homelessness.